NSCC-Slovakia/NCC_HPC-FineTuning-Examples/HPC-FineTuning-Examples/README.md

 ## Sentiment Analysis
 This repository provides scripts to train a BERT model for sentiment analysis using the Twitter dataset.
 It includes data preprocessing, model training, evaluation, and inference.

+## Embedding Indices
+This repository provides scripts to build BGE embeddings using the BGE-M3 model and retrieve similar documents from the 20 Newsgroups dataset using an Annoy index.

 **Note:** Customize paths and file names as necessary based on your project structure and requirements.
+The tutorial scripts download data and models from the internet.
+Therefore, it is necessary to use a node with access to the internet (login node) to run this script for the first time (then downloaded files are saved in cache).